davidchip/codeword/readme.md

 Basic Usage
 ===

 Let's say you wanted to re-use a footer bar across a few different pages.
-With Codeword, your homepage (index.html) would look something like this:
+With Codeword, your homepage (index.html) would look something like:

 ```html
 <html>